mcdahlfors/MarketingCloud/README.md

 * This wrapper uses the FuelSDK framework.

-* Event objects are transactional objects sourcing delta only.
+* Event objects are transactional objects where delta is sourced through timestamp cut-offs.

 * Non-event objects use full extract.